Fording River coal mine

 The Fording River Coal Mine is a coal mine located in British Columbia, Canada.
 The mine has coal reserves amounting to 263.8 million tonnes of coking coal, one of the largest coal reserves in Canada and the world.
 The mine has an annual production capacity of 8.34 million tonnes of coal.
+Selenium pollution from the mine has been a concern.